US High Speed Rail Association Map

 Transportation scholar Alon Levy’s Interstate HSR Plan only lacks a St. Louis-Kansas City line.

-If those political interests align to significantly increase funding after September 2026, a difference-making system similar to the American HSR Map by Alon Levy can be completed by 2050.
-Though not on Levy’s map, we can include many upgraded Regional Rail routes.
+If political interests align to increase funding immediately after the BIL, HSR lines similar to the American HSR Map by Alon Levy can be completed by 2050.
+Though not on Levy’s map, they should include many upgraded Regional Rail routes.

 America Can Afford Big Infrastructure Projects